Skip to content

 What’s the best Ford Kuga engine to get?

-One of the three diesel engines should suit you if you do a high annual mileage, or if you need to tow.
+If you're after a diesel Kuga, you'll need a pre-2024 car – Ford killed off the car's diesel choices at this point.
+One of the pre-facelift car's three diesel engines should suit you if you do a high annual mileage, or if you need to tow.
 There’s a 1.5-litre diesel with 120hp that’s not quick but capable of 60mpg, a 150hp mild-hybrid 2.0-litre engine that can manage up to 58mpg, and a four-wheel-drive 2.0-litre diesel with 190hp.
 It can achieve up to 50mpg and boasts the best towing capacity in the range at 2,100kg.

-Two hybrid models are available, and the choice comes down to whether you want to plug it in or not.
-Both have a 2.5-litre petrol engine and a CVT automatic gearbox, but the plug-in hybrid has a 14.4kWh battery – compared to 1.1kWh for the hybrid – and can drive for up to 35 miles on electric power alone.
-A Kuga PHEV can be fully recharged at a home wallbox in around three hours, or around double that if charging from a standard three-pin socket.
+All three hybrids have a 2.5-litre petrol engine and an automatic gearbox, but the plug-in hybrid has a 14.4kWh battery – compared to 1.1kWh for the hybrid.
+A Kuga PHEV can be fully recharged at a 7kW home wallbox in around three hours, or around double that if charging from a standard three-pin socket.

 Ford Kuga performance